-The increase in investment income from consolidated investments in 2004 was primarily due to increased lot sales volume at the Florida community development (\$1.3 million) and to production generated at the Syn/Coal facility acquired in the fourth quarter 2003 (\$1.7 million).
+The increase in investment income from consolidated investments in 2004 was primarily due to increased lot sales volume at the Florida community development (\$2.2 million) and to production generated at the Syn/Coal facilities acquired in fourth quarter 2003 and second quarter 2004 (\$7.7 million).

 Investment income from consolidated investments for 2004 was also impacted by the adoption of FIN 46.
 Effective July 1, 2003, Gallagher early adopted FIN 46, which required Gallagher to consolidate a Syn/Coal partnership in which it has a 5% ownership interest.
-Prior to July, 1, 2003, this partnership was not consolidated because it was not controlled by Gallagher through a majority voting interest.
-In 2004, Gallagher recognized investment income of \$25.9 million related to the consolidation of this Syn/Coal partnership.
+Prior to July 1, 2003, this partnership was not consolidated because it was not controlled by Gallagher through a majority voting interest.
+In 2004, Gallagher recognized investment income of \$60.9 million related to the consolidation of this Syn/Coal partnership.

 Investment gains (losses) primarily include realized gains and losses that occurred in the respective years related to write-downs, dispositions and recoveries related to its venture capital investments, which included loans and equity holdings in start-up companies.
-The \$2.5 million gain recognized in 2004 is primarily due to the \$2.0 million reversal of a loss contingency reserve established in the first quarter 2003.
-The reversal was made as a result of a successfully completed funding transaction related to one of the ventures that Gallagher wrote-off in the first quarter 2003.
-During the first quarter 2003, Gallagher incurred \$25.7 million of the losses related to write-downs and dispositions when it decided to withdraw virtually all continued support for its venture capital investments, except to the limited extent needed to realize value from the remaining assets.
+The \$4.6 million gain recognized in 2004 is primarily due to the first quarter 2004 \$2.0 million reversal of a loss contingency reserve established in first quarter 2003 and a second quarter 2004 \$1.0 million recovery of previously accrued interest income that was written-off in the first quarter 2003.
+The reversal of the loss contingency reserve was made as a result of the successfully completed funding transaction related to Gallagher s partially owned Biogas Project.
+During first quarter 2003, Gallagher incurred \$25.7 million of losses related to write-downs and dispositions when it decided to withdraw virtually all continued support for its venture capital investments, except to the limited extent needed to realize value from the remaining assets.
 Without Gallagher s support, it was doubtful that these operations would be able to execute their business plans.
 Therefore, Gallagher s investments were determined to be other-than-temporarily impaired.

 Investment expenses include compensation, professional fees, operating expenses of the alternative energy investments, expenses of the real estate partnerships and airplane leasing company and overhead expenses.
-The increase in investment expenses in 2004 compared to 2003 was primarily due to the operating expenses of the alternative energy investments which were generated by two Syn/Coal facilities that were not operated by Gallagher during the first quarter 2003 (\$7.1 million) and an increase in expenses related to the Florida community development primarily as a result of the additional lot sales (\$1.4 million).
+The increase in investment expenses in 2004 was primarily due to the adoption of FIN 46 and the related consolidation of the Syn/Coal partnership.
+Excluding the impact of FIN 46, the increase in investment expenses in 2004 compared to 2003 was primarily due to the operating expenses of the alternative energy investments which were generated by two Syn/Coal facilities that were not operated by Gallagher during first and second quarters 2003 (\$15.3 million) and an increase in expenses related to the Florida community development primarily as a result of the additional lot sales (\$2.3 million).

-Investment and depreciation expenses for 2004 also increased due to the adoption of FIN 46 and the related consolidation of the Syn/Coal partnership.
+The increase in depreciation expense in 2004 was primarily due to the adoption of FIN 46 and the related consolidation of the Syn/Coal partnership.